nityabhaskar21/sify_project/README.md

 # sify_project
-A e-commerce project for demonstration.
+An e-commerce project for demonstration.